kddubey/cappr/docs/source/design_choices.rst

 computational and a UI perspective.
 I got lost in the sauce of making lots and lots of incremental improvements.
 Eventually, I `re-did
 <https://github.com/kddubey/cappr/commit/d3b52e975918fa83b52c963116b79d5132ba5277>`_ the
 whole thing with some success.
-It's kinda janky, but I think it'll do.
+There are still probably important optimizations I left on the table, but it'll do for now.

 Marketing matters
 ~~~~~~~~~~~~~~~~~